Second derivative: Second derivative test

 The reason the second derivative produces these results can be seen by way of a real-world analogy.
 Consider a vehicle that at first is moving forward at a great velocity, but with a negative acceleration.
 Clearly, the position of the vehicle at the point where the velocity reaches zero will be the maximum distance from the starting position – after this time, the velocity will become negative and the vehicle will reverse.
 The same is true for the minimum, with a vehicle that at first has a very negative velocity but positive acceleration.

-This an example of how part or all of the graph is concave up, the critical point is always gonna be the minimum.

 Limit

 It is possible to write a single limit for the second derivative: